 Your first few dates with your significant other were probably pretty exciting because they gave you the chance to have new experiences with a brand new person.
 In those early days, you learned all about your partner’s interests, met each other’s friends, and maybe even traveled to new places together.
 But as we get comfortable and reveal more of our real, ordinary selves to each other, we tend to settle into our routines.
 At this point, date night might not involve getting out of our comfort zone quite as often.

-This spring, try broadening your horizons by choosing an unusual date destination.
+This spring, try broadening your horizons by choosing a new date night idea.

 If you’ve been dating your significant other for a while, you’ve likely developed a high level of trust and comfort with one another.
 You may also have some stale routines that need a refresh.
 Why not experiment with something you or your partner have always wanted to try in the bedroom?

 Maybe you’ve always wondered about a new position that looks enticing.
 Or maybe you’ve wanted to play out your partner’s fantasy with roleplay.
-Or perhaps you have been intrigued by one of the new, high-tech sex toys available today (complete with USB chargers and mobile apps!).
+Or perhaps you have been intrigued by a new sex toy.

 Keep in mind that it’s essential to communicate when you’re experimenting with new things in the bedroom.
 It will help you find out what your partner secretly desires and ensures everyone is on board before jumping in.